SHSharkar/GPT-Instructions/alpinejs_docs_main.md

 Everything in Alpine starts with an `x-data` directive.
 Inside of `x-data`, in plain JavaScript, you declare an object of data that Alpine will track.

 Every property inside this object will be made available to other directives inside this HTML element.
 In addition, when one of these properties changes, everything that relies on it will change as well.

+> `x-data` is required on a parent element for most Alpine directives to work.

 [→ Read more about `x-data`](/directives/data)